akhansari/ts-adt/readme.md

-# Algebraic types
+# Algebraic data types

-Algebraic types are a way of representing data by **combining** simple types using algebraic operations.
+Algebraic data types are a way of representing data by **combining** simple types using algebraic operations.
 There are two main kinds of algebraic types: product types and sum types.
 Discriminated unions are a specific implementation of sum types.

 ## Product types (AND types)